Otters in the Broads

 If you are on the water, the best places to see them paddling about, is on Barton and Ranworth Broad.
 If you don’t spot them then just take one of the many walks around these Broads and watch out for telltale signs of them, namely their droppings which are called spraints and their footprints and listen out for the squeaks and the occasional splash – you never know you might just be lucky and see one!

-For more information on wild otters click on these links:
+For more information on wild otters click on this link: